-Psst – I have a Water-To-Go discount code exclusively for my readers.
-Used ELUX15 when you check out to save 15%!
+Update 2019: My exclusive Water-To-Go discount code is still available!
+Use ELUX15 when you check out to save 15%!

 Nano alumina along with 33 % carbon and other filtration ingredients are utilized to bring about this amazing new patented process.
 The nano alumina emits a positive charge when wet and attracts the negative charged contaminants of protozoa, bacteria and virus.”
 Water-To-Go